suxess-it/kubriX/bootstrap/BOOTSTRAP.md

     --from-literal=PROJECT_ID='your-project-id'
     ```

+    __cloudflare__

+    ```
+    kubectl create ns external-dns
+    kubectl create secret generic cloudflare-api-key --from-literal=apiKey=`YOUR_API_TOKEN`
+    ```

-9. If you need to prepare something else on your cluster before kubriX gets installed, do this now.
+10. If you need to prepare something else on your cluster before kubriX gets installed, do this now.

-10. Then run this command in your home directory in your linux bash:
+11. Then run this command in your home directory in your linux bash:

     ```
     curl -H 'Cache-Control: no-cache, no-store' https://raw.githubusercontent.com/suxess-it/kubriX/refs/heads/main/bootstrap/bootstrap.sh | bash -s